USPTO Patent Center – A Massive Treasure Chest for IP Industry

 The pain of this missing data was so huge, that thought leaders across the industry came together to build the Open Pair initiative.
 This initiative addresses all these problems and suggests the short term and long term action to the USPTO while offering to extend the support to achieve the vision.
 Thomas D. Franklin (CEO of Triangle IP) and Chakshu Kalra (Director at GreyB) along with other CEOs and directors of leading IP companies were part of this initiative.

 Open Pair group also brought up this issue in accessing the pair data openly with USPTO at a conference.
 Open Pair Initiative also sent a letter to the USPTO requesting to bring a change.
-Here is a copy of the open letter shared by the industry leaders.
+You can find a copy of the open letter shared by the industry leaders here.

 USPTO Patent Center – The Ultimate Solution